larsvers/d3-hexgrid/README.md

 <a href="#hex-geography" name="hex-geography">#</a> _hexgrid._<b>geography</b>(⟨ _object_ ⟩)

-_Required_. ⟨ _object_ ⟩ reprsents the base polygon for the hexgrid in GeoJSON format.
+_Required_. ⟨ _object_ ⟩ represents the base polygon for the hexgrid in GeoJSON format.
 If you for example were to project a hexgrid onto Bhutan, ⟨ _object_ ⟩ would be a GeoJSON object of Bhutan.

 <a href="#hex-projection" name="hex-projection">#</a> _hexgrid._<b>projection</b>(⟨ _function_ ⟩)